Health insurance for international students

 Stay between 3-12 months

-If you will be staying in Norway between 3 and 12 months, you may be entitled to a voluntary membership in the National Insurance Scheme.
-Students can apply for voluntary membership after obtaining their residence permit.
+International students staying in Norway between 3 and 12 months, may be entitled to a voluntary membership in the National Insurance Scheme.

-Please note that if you are not entitled to apply for a voluntary membership, you must have health insurance from your home country.
+Please note that if you are not entitled to apply for a voluntary membership, you should have private or public health insurance to cover your stay in Norway.

 Stay for more than 12 months